 Best Time to visit Prashar Lake

-Although, this trek can be done at any time of the year, the months of January and February are considered best to do this trek as the lake is almost frozen and covered with snow.
-There is a certain magnetism to being in untouched hills, with the snowy white blanket embellishing everything in sight; with the nip of the air making you feel all the more alive, somehow.
+Although you can do this trek at any time of the year, the months of January and February are best to do this trek as the lake is almost frozen and covered with snow.
+There is a certain magnetism to being in untouched hills, with the snowy white blanket embellishing everything in sight, with the nip of the air making you feel all the more alive, somehow.

 Did you know that you can also go for a winter Triund trek?

 However, if you’re so inclined to watch the magic of the floating island, post-monsoon makes for a great time to venture out.
 As it is during this time that the valley would be its lushest green self.

 Prashar Lake can be reached via two main points in Himachal Pradesh:

 - Mandi – Bijani – Kamand – Baggi – Prashar Lake (50 Kms)

 - Kullu – Bhuntar – Bajaura – Shayari – Bagi – Prashar Lake (65 km)

 While Mandi lies at a distance of around 430 Km from Delhi and 187 km from Chandigarh, Kullu is approximately 498 Kms from Delhi.

 The route takes a similar time whether you start from Kullu or Mandi to reach the starting point of the trek, which is Baggi village.
 Here, I must highlight that you can drive further ahead of Baggi as well and reduce your trek duration or you can plan to hike through the woods to the Prashar lake from Baggi.